Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Results

-Pairwise comparisons showed that overall KSS scores were significantly higher at Pre compared to Baseline ($p<.001$) and Post ($p=.003$).
-Importantly, the interaction revealed divergent trajectories: the CA group exhibited a reduction in KSS from Pre to Post, whereas the NCA group demonstrated a further increase.
-Although the between-group difference at the overall mean level was not statistically significant ($p=.575$), the pattern supports the hypothesis that the conversational agent helped to mitigate passive fatigue (\autoref{fig:kss}).
+The results indicate that participants’ KSS scores overall differed across the three \textit{Time} points.
+In general, the KSS score increased from Baseline ($M=3.15, SD=0.24$, $p<.001$) to Pre ($M=4.29, SD=0.32$) and decreased from Pre to Post ($M=4.03, SD=0.28$, $p=.003$).
+When considering the interaction between Time and Group, the results revealed divergent trajectories (\autoref{fig:kss}).
+For the group with CA, the KSS measured in Pre was significantly higher than in Baseline ($p<.001$) and Post ($p=.002$).
+For the NCA group, the KSS in Post was significantly higher than the Baseline ($p=.004$).
+The difference between CA and NCA in KSS was only significant in Post ($p=.028$).

-These results indicate that passive fatigue increased over time in the absence of an intervention.
-However, engaging with the conversational agent appeared to reverse this trend.
-As hypothesised participants reported reduced sleepiness following the interaction.
+These results indicate that passive fatigue increased over time in the absence of an intervention (NCA).
+However, engaging with the CA appeared to reverse this trend.
+At the two earlier time points, before the onset of L3 automated driving (Baseline) and before the interaction phase (Pre-agent), the CA and NCA groups did not differ significantly in drivers' levels of alertness.
+In contrast, following the intervention phase (Post-agent), the alertness levels of drivers in the CA and NCA groups diverged.
+As hypothesised, participants reported increased alertness following the CA interaction.